DominicTWHV/LJSpeech_Dataset_Generator/README.md

 wavs/<name>_processed<index>.wav|<transcript>
 ...
 ```
-You may also modify the `sep='|'` argument in line 56 to whatever seperator your TTS engine uses.
+You may also modify the `sep='|'` argument in line 56 (main.py) to whatever seperator your TTS engine uses.

+You may also modify the chunk length in split.py if your TTS engine requires a specific chunk duration.

 _PiperTTS uses_ `|`, _which is the default given here_